sofiagavanelli/BiKaya-OS/README.md

 ### Design

-The design of this phase was structured following these rules:
+The structure of this phase was based upon these files:

 #### main.c:
 file sorgente in cui avvengono tutte le inizializzazioni: vengono inizializzate le new areas,